Variational Routing: A Scalable Bayesian Framework for Calibrated Mixture-of-Experts Transformers: Experiments

 Proposed VMoER effectively mitigate this issue. \textit{VGLR-FC} achieves the lowest calibration error across the majority of settings, reducing ECE by over an order of magnitude on Granite ($0.252 \to 0.015$) and achieving competitive NLL scores.
 This suggests that modeling the full covariance of the routing distribution allows the network to capture complex expert correlations that mean-field approaches or simple dropout masks miss.

 Notably, while the heuristic \textit{Temp-Scale} baseline improves calibration, its impact on predictive performance is inconsistent across architectures.
 While it improves accuracy on Qwen ($0.804 \to 0.817$), it causes a significant degradation on Granite ($0.746 \to 0.716$).
-This instability likely stems from the reliance on a single, globally-tuned temperature scalar that cannot adapt to the varying difficulty of individual tokens.
+This accuracy degradation occurs because the Temp-Scale baseline replaces the standard deterministic argmax with a stochastic sampling procedure; drawing from the temperature-scaled probabilities means the original Top-$K$ expert selection is not inherently preserved.
+Furthermore, this instability across different models likely stems from the reliance on a single, globally-tuned temperature scalar that cannot adapt to the varying difficulty of individual tokens.
 In contrast, \textit{VTSR} by learning input-dependent temperature scaling factor consistently improves calibration by an impressive amount without sacrificing accuracy.